 If so, you actually need to do these things.
 Especially if you made these offers online, in public.
 Things will get really bad if the customer follows up their first bad review with a story about how you lied to them.

 This doesn’t have to be a chore.
 In fact, it’s an opportunity to make real change in your organization.
 Chances are you made a promise for a reason, and it won’t help your business to just ignore it.
+Here are a few online reputation management strategies that we encourage you to follow:

 Measure your progress